xtremespb/frank/README.md

 ## Jumpers

-There are several jumpers on the PCB which do enable/disable various functionality of the FRANK.
+There are several jumpers on the PCB that enable or disable various functionalities of the FRANK.

 ### JP1

 Connects RUN and RST pins of the Pico.
-Usually you won't connect this one.
+Usually, this is not connected.

 ### JP2

-These are the main jumpers which do enable some of the core features.
+These are the main jumpers that enable some of the core features.

-*Important*: you need to connect jumpers horizontally, each row represents it's own switch.
+*Important*: Connect jumpers horizontally; each row represents its own switch.

 | Jumper     | Description                                |
 |------------|--------------------------------------------|